 Hope Valley Sno-Park: Located at on Blue Lakes Road close to Highway 88.
 Restrooms.
 Recommended activities there include cross-country skiing, dog sledding, and snowmobiling.
 The flat terrain there is fine for making snowmen but not for sledding.

 Kirkwood Resort's tube hill is open on weekends and holidays.
 On Saturdays it operates 12:00 PM - 4:00 PM and on Sundays from 12:00 PM - 3:00 PM.
 Tickets for use of the hill can be purchased at the High Alpine Adventure Center.
-Call to confirm that hill is open before going: (209) 258-7210.
+There are reports that the hill has been closed, so call to confirm that hill is open before going: (209) 258-7210.
 The Adventure Center is located opposite Red Cliffs Day Lodge.

 Ticket Prices: 1 Hour $14, All Day $20 (season passes $69)